-WhY: To ensure stakeholders can have trust and confidence in the governance and management of the public education system, which seeks to ensure each and every student can maximize knowledge and skill opportunities that will lead them to productive and meaningful lives.
+WhY (Internal Audit's Vision): To ensure stakeholders can have trust and confidence in the governance and management of the public education system, which seeks to ensure each and every student can maximize knowledge and skill opportunities that will lead them to productive and meaningful lives.

 Utah State Legislature Utah Code Title 63I-5-201(4): Internal Auditing Programs, State Agencies directs the Utah State Board of Education (USBE) to establish an internal audit program.
-The Internal Audit Department of USBE has the authority to audit entities governed by or provided resources by the USBE, including:
+The Internal Audit Department of the USBE has the authority to audit entities governed by or provided resources by the USBE, including:

 The Internal Audit Department follows professional internal auditing standards.
 These standards are included in the Internal Audit Department’s Policies and Procedures Manual, which is available upon request.
 Internal Audit is independent from daily operations of the USBE and reports directly to the USBE Audit Committee.

 The Internal Audit Department is committed to performance management and continuous improvement.
 You can help us identify specific areas or processes that are working well or that are opportunities for improvement.
 Please send your suggestions to email@example.com.

 Local Education Agency (LEA) Audit: